ThibHlln/eflowcalc/README.md

 ## Dependencies

-EFlowCalc requires the popular Python packages `numpy` and `scipy` to be installed on the Python implementation where `eflowcalc` is installed.
+EFlowCalc requires the popular Python packages `numpy` and `pandas` to be installed on the Python implementation where `eflowcalc` is installed.

 ## Version History